bitnami/charts/bitnami/joomla/README.md

 ## Upgrading

+### To 11.0.0

+This version uses Joomla 4 as the container image.
+For upgrading from Joomla 3.x follow the [official upgrade guide](https://docs.joomla.org/Joomla_3.x_to_4.x_Step_by_Step_Migration).
+We recommend performing a backup prior to upgrading.
 ### To 10.0.0

 This version standardizes the way of defining Ingress rules.
 When configuring a single hostname for the Ingress rule, set the `ingress.hostname` value.
 When defining more than one, set the `ingress.extraHosts` array.
 Apart from this case, no issues are expected to appear when upgrading.